For my thoughts are not your thoughts, neither are your ways my ways, says the LORD. (Taurat, Shaya 55:8)

 The fact that all these holy books are placed here together should not be construed to mean that we should view them all as having the same function, purpose or authority.
 For more information on this matter, we suggest you carefully study courses such as “Eternal Word” and “The Way of Truth“, available at the Al-Kitab Scripture Research Institute.

-This Al-Kitab translation was first published online in 2001 as part of the Al-Kitab Scripture Research Institute website.
-The Bible portion of this translation (Taurat, Zabur, Injil) is an updated adaptation of the public-domain World English Bible (WEB) begun in 1994.
-When this Al-Kitab update/adaptation was undertaken in 2000, the WEB was still only a rough draft revision of the American Standard Version of 1901.
-The Quran portion of this Al-Kitab translation is an updated adaptation of the classic Abdullah Yusuf Ali translation.
+The Al-Kitab translation was first published online in 2001 as part of the Al-Kitab Scripture Research Institute website.
+The Bible portion of this translation (Taurat, Zabur, Injil) is an adaptation and update of the public-domain World English Bible (WEB) begun in 1994.
+When this Al-Kitab translation was undertaken in 2000, the WEB was still only a rough draft revision of the American Standard Version of 1901.
+The Quran portion of this Al-Kitab translation is an adaptation of the classic Abdullah Yusuf Ali translation.

-In this translation, italics are often used to indicate certain words that have an Arabic flavour.
+In this translation, italics are sometimes used to help words of interest stand out.
 These include the names of holy books as well as some other specialized terms.
+Names of prophets and other characters known to Muslims and Islamic tradition are given in their Islamic equivalents, seeing that this publication is intended to be used by Muslim readers.